diesh/Coaching-staging/AboutGagan.md

             to <br /><span class="fa fa-trophy" style="color: grey;"></span> where you want to go ...with a plan to get there.</p>
           </div>

           <p>I coach with a mix of empathy and accountability.
-I’ll support you—but I’ll also challenge you to name what you want, own what’s holding you back, and do the work to grow.</p>
+I’ll support you *and* I’ll  challenge you to name what you want, own what’s holding you back, and do the work to grow.</p>

-          <p>I work especially well with curious people who think deeply, lead quietly, and care about others—but sometimes need help speaking up, zooming out, or stepping into their full power.</p>
+          <p>I work especially well with curious people who think deeply, lead quietly, and care about others but sometimes need help speaking up, zooming out, or stepping into their full power.</p>

           <p>I believe in equity, access, and representation.
 I’m especially committed to supporting women, BIPOC, and LGBTQ+ leaders in shaping the future of work.</p>